 Cork is full of a vibrant sense of community, with an abundance of progressive, creative, talented people across various fields – from activists to musicians, to artists and beyond.
-We want to establish a center for all of this activity while creating an open creative space in the city.
+We wanted to establish a centre for all of this activity while creating an open creative space in the city.

-Are you interested in seeing or contributing to an autonomous center being set up in Cork city?
+Are you interested in seeing or contributing to the only community based autonomous social centre in Cork city?

-We are currently rolling out different ways of raising funds so that we can rent a space in the Marina Business Park in Cork City which will build from the ideas of Solidarity Books.
-This will provide a venue for progressive, independent groups in Cork, along with operating as an open, community-focused space, available for a variety of uses.
+We started off rolling out different ways of raising funds so that we could rent a space in the Marina Business Park in Cork City which would build from the ideas of Solidarity Books.
+This provided a venue for progressive, independent groups in Cork, along with operating as an open, community-focused space, available for a variety of uses.

-We are interested in organising the new space in a way that can accommodate a bookshop, cafe, art exhibitions, music, talks and festivals.
-We want this place to act as a meeting space and a center of activity for all leftist and alternative groups and individuals in Cork.
-This will be an inclusive space, focused on mutual support, autonomy, equality and working collaboratively to build sustainable structures.
+Some ideas we are interested in organising the space in a way that can accommodate a bookshop, cafe, art exhibitions, music, talks and festivals.
+We want this place to act as a meeting space and a centre of activity for all leftist and alternative groups and individuals in Cork.
+This is an inclusive space, focused on mutual support, autonomy, equality and working collaboratively to build sustainable non-hierarchical structures.
 We will also be looking for contributions for other uses for the space.

-Ever since the closure of Solidarity Books in 2015 and the first Rebel Reads closure in 2018, Cork has been without an autonomous space where people can meet, organise and hold events.
+Ever since the closure of Solidarity Books in 2015 and the first Rebel Reads closure in 2018, Cork was without an autonomous space where people can meet, organise and hold events.

-Our aim is to fill the current gap and set up a multifunctional and self-sustainable space, run by and for the people as an inclusive, progressive, non-hierarchical organisation.
+Our aim was to fill the current gap and set up a multifunctional and self-sustainable space, run by and for the people as an inclusive, progressive, non-hierarchical organisation.

 We plan to use the space to socialise, learn, organise and celebrate.